-The investment portfolio of Octopus AIM as at the date of this document is as follows (the valuations being the unaudited valuations, at bid price, as at 31 October 2019 and representing more than 70.1% of the NAV of Octopus AIM).
-Revenue and Pre Tax Profit figures are consensus forecast annual figures as published by Factset.
+The investment portfolio of Octopus AIM as at the date of this document is as follows (the valuations being the unaudited valuations, at bid price, as at 31 July 2020 and representing 74.2% of the NAV of Octopus AIM).
+Revenue and Pre Tax Profit figures are based on the last financial year for the company based on figures published by Quest and Factset.